Interop-community/meld/README.md

 ## About Meld

 MELD was created with hope that it could help be a tool the healthcare ecosystem could use to help improve healthcare applications and emerging healthcare standards.
-Meld was going to achieve this by not only being an open-source platform, but also one that is driven by working together as a community.
+Meld is going to achieve this by not only being an open-source platform, but also one that is driven by working together as a community.

 #### Ease of Use